How to Pronounce Ukulele: Hawaiian/English

 The resulting pronunciation is: “oo-koo-le-le.”
 Try saying it a few times if it’s unfamiliar to you.
 It’s not hard as far as Hawaiian words go.
 (Even hard Hawaiian words are easy if you break them down.)

-I’ve had to tell people three times, “I play the oo-koo-le-le,” before realizing that they just don’t understand the word when said that way.
-At which point I will grudgingly say, “I play the you-ka-lay-lee,” and understanding dawns on them.
+I’ve had to tell people three times, “I play the oo-koo-le-le,” before realizing that they just don’t understand what I mean.
+At which point I will grudgingly say, “I play the you-ka-lay-lee.”

 “Ook” and “Yook”

-Depending on how you say ʻukulele, “a” or “an” might sound more appropriate before the word in a sentence.
+Depending on how you say ʻukulele, “a” or “an” might sound more appropriate before the word in an English sentence.

 If you pronounce it the Western way, you’d follow the rule that consonant sounds are always proceeded with “a.”
 A yak.
 A yodeler.
 A you-ka-lay-lee.